Business Risks

 Overview of Risk

-To provide high-quality products, the group thoroughly implements manufacturing and quality control compliant with regulations in each country and works continuously to strengthen its quality assurance system.
-Regular checks and evaluations of quality assurance systems are also implemented for contract manufacturers and raw material suppliers to ensure product quality equivalent to that of the Otsuka group.
+To provide high-quality products, the Otsuka group thoroughly implements manufacturing and quality control compliant with regulations in each country and works continuously to strengthen its quality assurance system.
+Regular checks and evaluations of quality assurance systems are also implemented for contract manufacturers and raw material suppliers to ensure product quality equivalent to that of the group.

 Countermeasures